Oregon Football: A Star Wars Story

 Just like that, all the progress that the Ducks had made was gone.
 The Death Star (that team up north) was fully rebuilt, and Oregon was left flying in the middle of nowhere tying to figure out what to do.

 But just as Vader’s offspring gave the good guys a chance to win in the end, the Ducks salvaged a potential saving grace from Taggart’s staff.
-An up-and-coming offensive coordinator, Mario Cristobal, was given the task of cleaning up Taggart’s mess and righting the ship for our beloved Ducks.
+An up-and-coming recruiter and assistant coach, Mario Cristobal, was given the task of cleaning up Taggart’s mess and righting the ship for our beloved Ducks.
 Cristobal is a guy the players respected, and he had been showing signs of stardom during his time at Alabama before Taggart hired him.

 Mullens chose him to be the head coach during the prep for the Las Vegas Bowl, largely because the players wanted it.
 After the terrible month that they went through, they deserved to play for the man they wanted to play for.